Author ORCID Identifier

 Digital Object Identifier (DOI)

 Phelps, Shannon, "Understanding and Promoting Parent-Child Sexual Health Communication" (2017).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 31.

 Adult and Continuing Education Commons, Gender, Race, Sexuality, and Ethnicity in Communication Commons, Health and Physical Education Commons, Health Communication Commons, Public Health Education and Promotion Commons